goranschwarz/DbxTune/asetune/trunk/README.txt

 * HanaTune      - Tune SAP HANA - The InMemory combined Column/Row Store database
 * SqlServerTune - Tune Microsoft SQL-Server
 * OracleTune    - Tune Oracle DBMS
+* PostgresTune  - Tune Postgres DBMS

 ==============================================================================
  Requirements
 ==============================================================================
-* Java 7 and above (Java 6 is still working, but it I will remove support for that soon)
+* Java 7 and above (Java 7 is still working, but it I will probably move to Java 8 on next release)

 ==============================================================================
  How to Install